hengshuaiyao/HengshuaiYao.github.io/README.md

 - Yao, H., and Liu, Z-Q. [Minimal residual approaches for policy evaluation in large sparse Markov chains](papers/mr.pdf).
 The Tenth International Symposium on Artificial Intelligence and Mathematics (ISAIM), Fort Lauderdale, USA.
 January 2008.

 - Yao, H., Bhatnagar, S., and Szepesvari, Cs.
 [LMS-2: towards an algorithm that is as cheap as LMS and almost as efficient as RLS](papers/lms2.pdf).
 The Forty-eighth IEEE Control and Decision Conference (CDC), Shanghai, China.
-December 2009. [bib](bib.txt)
+December 2009.

 - Yao, H., Bhatnagar, S., and Szepesvari, Cs.
 Temporal difference learning by direct preconditioning.
 Multidisciplinary Symposium on Reinforcement Learning (MSRL), Montreal, Canada.
 June 2009.